 Damp, Mould and Condensation

-If you are experiencing damp and mould, please contact us Reporting a Repair | WATMOS to report this.
+If you are experiencing damp and mould, please contact us Reporting a Repair | Watmos to report this.
 We will ask you some questions to understand the problem and arrange for someone to come to your home to resolve the issue.
 This may involve treating the immediate problem and identifying other actions needed to help prevent damp and mould re-occurring.

-You can find more information about how we deal with damp, mould and condensation in our Damp, Mould and Condensation policy Our Policies | WATMOS
+You can find more information about how we deal with damp, mould and condensation in our Damp, Mould and Condensation policy Our Policies | Watmos

 What is Condensation?